ashish-reddy-20-08/data-mining-hierarchical-clustering-/README.md

 Here, y is our dependent or target variable, and X represents the independent variables.
 The target variable is dependent on X and hence it is also called a dependent variable.
 We train our model using the independent variables in the supervision of the target variable and hence the name supervised learning.

+Our aim, when training the model, is to generate a function that maps the independent variables to the desired target.
+Once the model is trained, we can pass new sets of observations and the model will predict the target for them.
+This, in a nutshell, is supervised learning.

 ## Types of Clustering

 ![image](https://user-images.githubusercontent.com/63282184/134457458-2a8f77b6-3b56-476e-9d0b-a61d7cf90bc7.png)